httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 ## Framing Indicator {#framing}

-The start of each is a framing indicator that is a single integer that describes the structure of the subsequent sections.
+The start of each binary message is a framing indicator that is a single integer that describes the structure of the subsequent sections.
 The framing indicator can take just four values: